Daniel Krienbuehl Contractors Inc.

 • Research has proven that people sleep better in complete darkness

-• Certain illnesses can be prevented sleeping in dark rooms
+• Certain illnesses can be prevented by sleeping in dark rooms

 • Good for daytime sleepers, such as medical professionals